continuoustests/BellyRub/README.md

 }
 ```

 Put an index html file in the directory specified in your main method with something like this.
+If you want the html code to follow the .Net app just add them to the .Net project and choose copy always.
 ```html
 <!DOCTYPE html>
 <html>